dupgit/sauvegarde/manual/installation.md

     Resolving deltas: 100% (3347/3347), done.
     Checking connectivity... done.

 When git is done you have to generate the configure script that we will use to install the project.
-First make sure that you have installed autotools, automake, autoconf, libtool and intltool.
+First make sure that you have installed autotools, automake, autoconf, libtool, and intltool.

     $ ./autogen.sh
     libtoolize: putting auxiliary files in `.'.